numerique-gouv/lasuite-landingpage/README.md

 ## Authoring content

 Most of the website content comes from yaml files authored through [DecapCMS](https://decapcms.org/).
 Go on `/admin`, login with your GitHub account, and edit existing pages or create new ones.
-On save, the CMS commits the content files in this repository, and the production website is deployed with the latest changes (deployment might take a few minutes).
+On save, the CMS commits the content files in this repository, and the production website is deployed with the latest changes.
+Deployment might take a few minutes, so you can enable the preview panel in the CMS to be sure the page will be rendered as you like instead of waiting. _ℹ Note: preview components have trouble loading JS-related features.
+That is why some interactive UI components are not rendered exactly the same as on the website (for example, the slider components or the accordions)._

 You can also decide to directly edit yaml files in the `/content` directory, following the current structure.

 ### Special fields

-- on build, for every field named `image`, we'll try to get the image dimensions before rendering the content in nextjs pages (adding an `image_object` object next to the `image` data, with src, width and height info)
+On build, for every field named `image`, we'll try to get the image dimensions before rendering the content in nextjs pages (adding an `image_object` object next to the `image` data, with src, width and height info)

 ### Locally

-If you want to test the CMS locally, you can start a local CMS proxy server with `yarn cms`.
+If you want to test the CMS locally, after starting the dev server with `yarn dev`, you can start a local CMS proxy server with `yarn cms`.
 This will make you edit your local files, without creating commits on changes.

 For each content type, you can create a `__test__.yml` file that is ignored from Git.
 This can help you easily test the development of content types without risking commiting dev-related content files.
 An example landing page yml file can be copied to help (`/content/.examples/landing-page.yml`).